Kike-Ramirez/particulizer/README.md

 - Live use oriented.
 - Easy interface.
 - To be controlled using a KORG Nanokontrol (http://www.korg.com/es/products/computergear/nanokontrol2/)
-- 2 layers with different mixing effect.
+- 2 layers with different mixing effects.
 - Unlimited number of different effects configured via XML file.
 - Template of "Effect" class to be customized in different new effects.
 - Available and tested in iOS, Windows 10 and Ubuntu 16.10.